An Imaginary Friend on Elm Street

-Dead Ringers: Double the Unexpected by James Simpson.
+Dead Ringers: Double the Unexpected

 When David Cronenberg found worldwide success in 1986 with his explicit body horror remake of The Fly, you would be forgiven for thinking he would stick to this proven path for his next feature.